arjvik/AMC-Club/source/Holiday Review 2019-2020/B-Number-Theory-Exercises.md

 7. Prove that the fraction $\dfrac{21n+4}{14n+3}$ is irreducible for every natural number $n$.

-   Note: this is an IMO problem!
-Try it!
+   Note: this is an IMO problem, but is is widely regarded as the easiest IMO problem ever.
+Try it, you will be pleasantly surprised to see that you can sovle an IMO problem!

    [Solution](https://artofproblemsolving.com/wiki/index.php/1959_IMO_Problems/Problem_1)